me-on-gh/blogsy/kill_switch.md

 - A functioning IKEv2 tunnel or alike.
 - Creativity with bogus names.

-## Step 1: Open your current Network settings
+## Step 1: Open the Network settings

 ![Alt text](./img/image.png)